wp-plugins/no-longer-in-directory/readme.txt

 The check is done using the plugin's directory (folder) name which could lead to plugins that have never been in the plugin directory to be flagged if they use the same name as a plugin that was in the WordPress.org Plugin Directory.
 If you become aware of a plugin this happening to please contact us so that we can put a check in place to prevent that from happening anymore.

+**Supported Localizations:** Español, Français

+Please let us know if you are interested in us adding additional localizations.

 == Installation ==

 1. Copy plugin files to the plugins folder.